-1. Enter the user menu and press in turn Pabe # .
-User editing is effected by the "step by step" method, hence the programming step number is presented on the and LEDs of the first and second partitions (see: page 11, Table 1).
+1. Enter the user menu and press in turn 2{abc} #1.
+User editing is effected by the "step by step" method, hence the programming step number is presented on the 💁 and LEDs of the first and second partitions (see: page 11, Table 1).

 - 2. Step 1.
 Selecting user whose data are to be edited.
-You can make your selection by using the and keys or by entering the user number (the LED designated by the number of selected user should start flashing).
-Having selected the user, press #1. - You can press \ to interrupt the procedure of editing a user.
-Any changes made in the steps ended by pressing the # D key will be saved. - 3.
+You can make your selection by using the and where the ser number (the LED designated by the number of selected user should start blinking).
+Having selected the user, press #1. - i You can press \bigstar to interrupt the procedure of editing a user.
+Any changes made in the steps ended by pressing the # I key will be saved. - 3.
 Step 2.
 Changing user code.
 Proceed in the same way as when adding a new user. - 4.
 Step 3.
 Selecting user schedule.
 Proceed in the same way as when adding a new user. - 5.
 Step 4.
 Selecting partitions accessible to the user.
 Proceed in the same way as when adding a new user. - 6.
 Step 5.
 Editing 433 MHz keyfob.
-Press: - # 1 , if you want to move on to the next step, - and # in turn, if you want to add a keyfob (the procedure is similar to that for adding a 433 MHz keyfob to a new user, however, if the user had a keyfob before, the control panel, during assignment of functions to the buttons, will suggest the same functions as were assigned to the removed keyfob), - Pabc and #10 in turn, if the user has a keyfob and you want to edit functions assigned to the keyfob buttons (the procedure is similar to that for assigning functions after a 433 MHz keyfob has been added to a new user), - ∃def and # I in turn, if you want to remove a keyfob. - Removal of the keyfob does not erase its settings (functions assigned to the keyfob).
+Press: - #1, if you want to move on to the next step, - Image: and # Image: in turn, if you want to add a keyfob (the procedure is similar to that for adding a 433 MHz keyfob to a new user, however, if the user had a keyfob before, the control panel, during assignment of functions to the buttons, will suggest the same functions as were assigned to the removed keyfob), - Zabc and #1 in turn, if the user has a keyfob and you want to edit functions assigned to the keyfob buttons (the procedure is similar to that for assigning functions after a 433 MHz keyfob has been added to a new user), - 3 def and #1 in turn, if you want to remove a keyfob. - i Removal of the keyfob does not erase its settings (functions assigned to the keyfob).

-The installer can remove all the 433 MHz keyfobs and their settings by using the REM.RX κ-FOBS function (SERVICE MODE ▶2.
-HARDWARE ▶1.
-KPDS. & EXPS. ▶9.
-REM.RX κ-FOBS).
+The installer can remove all the 433 MHz keyfobs and their settings by using the REM.RX κ -FOBS function (SERVICE MODE \triangleright 2.
+HARDWARE \triangleright 1.
+KPDS. & EXPS. \triangleright 9.
+REM.RX κ -FOBS).

-- 7. Step 6.
+7. Step 6.
 Editing APT-200 / APT-100 keyfob.
+Press:

-Press: - # 1), if you want to move on to the next step, - and # in turn, if you want to add a keyfob (the procedure is similar to that for adding the APT-200 / APT-100 keyfob to a new user, however, if the user had a keyfob before, the control panel, when assigning functions to the buttons and defining the rules of confirmation, will suggest the same settings as for the removed keyfob), - and # 1 in turn, if the user has a keyfob and you want to edit functions assigned to the keyfob buttons (the procedure is similar to that for assigning functions after an APT-200 / APT-100 keyfob has been added to a new user), - ∃def and # I in turn, if you want to remove a keyfob. - i Removal of the keyfob does not erase its settings (functions assigned to the keyfob and rules of confirmation).
+- [#D], if you want to move on to the next step, - In turn, if you want to add a keyfob (the procedure is similar to that for adding the APT-200 / APT-100 keyfob to a new user, however, if the user had a keyfob before, the control panel, when assigning functions to the buttons and defining the rules of confirmation, will suggest the same settings as for the removed keyfob), - - Zabc and # 1 in turn, if the user has a keyfob and you want to edit functions assigned to the keyfob buttons (the procedure is similar to that for assigning functions after an APT-200 / APT-100 keyfob has been added to a new user), - \exists{def} and \# \mathbb{1} in turn, if you want to remove a keyfob. - i Removal of the keyfob does not erase its settings (functions assigned to the keyfob and rules of confirmation).

-The installer can remove all the APT-200 / APT-100 keyfobs and their settings by using the Rem.ABAX KFBS function (Service Mode ▶2.
+The installer can remove all the APT-200 / APT-100 keyfobs and their settings by using the REM.ABAX KFBS function (SERVICE MODE ▶2.
 HARDWARE ▶1.
 KPDS. & EXPS. ▶8.
-Rem.ABAX KFBS).
+REM.ABAX KFBS).

-- 4 ghi and # in turn, if the user has a keyfob and you want to edit the rules of confirmation (the procedure is similar as for defining the rules of confirmation after an APT-200 / APT-100 keyfob has been added to a new user). - 8.
+- Image: Approximation and Image: Approximation after an approximation of the procedure is similar as for defining the rules of confirmation after an APT-200 / APT-100 keyfob has been added to a new user). - 8.
 Step 7.
 Editing proximity card.
-Press: - #1, if you want to move on to the next step,
+Press: - #D, if you want to move on to the next step,